Gormenghast (TV serial)

 Gormenghast is a four-episode television series based on the first two novels of the Gothic fantasy Gormenghast series by Mervyn Peake.
 It was produced and broadcast by the BBC.

 First broadcast in June 2000, the series was designed for an early evening time-slot in much the same vein as the earlier adaptations of The Chronicles of Narnia.
 The BBC conception was based on the idea that Peake's early life in China had influenced the creation of Gormenghast; thus, the castle in the series resembles the Forbidden City in Beijing as well as the holy city of Lhasa in Tibet.
+The series received widespread press attention in the UK, but initially impressive viewing numbers dropped 40% after two weeks.

 Plot

 The series covers the events of the first two books, Titus Groan and Gormenghast.
 It does not cover any of the events from the third book, Titus Alone.

 Cast

 Production

 At the time of its broadcast, led by producer, Estelle Daniel, Gormenghast was among the most ambitious serials ever undertaken by the BBC.
 The series required a combined five years of production and pre-production and utilized over 120 sets.